 Introduction to object-oriented programming and data structures.
 Emphasis on string processing, recursive procedures, sorting and searching and debugging techniques.
 Introduction to data structures, including stacks, queues, trees, linked lists, strings, and algorithmic design and analysis.
 Prerequisite: CS 220.

 CS 303 Computer Game Design

-Discusses game programming, use of audio and animation techniques, 2D and 3D graphics techniques, and design and game architecture.
-Rule playing and interaction in games is also covered.
+Discusses game programming, use of audio and animation techniques, 2-D and 3-D graphics techniques, and design and game architecture.
+Rule playing and interaction in games are also covered.
 Prerequisite: CS 220.

 CS 310 Computer Organization and Programming in Assembly

 An in-depth study of computer hardware, from the logic gate level up through registers, and CPU devices.
-Primary and secondary memory and input/output, interrupts, and multiprocessor systems are discussed.
-Programming hardware using an assembler language is also studied, and assembler features such as interrupts, internal and external subroutines, conditional assembly, real-time programming and the macro language are covered.
+Students examine primary and secondary memory and input/output, interrupts and multiprocessor systems.
+The course also covers programming hardware using an assembler language is also studied, and assembler features such as interrupts, internal and external subroutines, conditional assembly, real-time programming and the macro language.
 Prerequisite: CS 220.

 CS 315 Web Design and Programming